 Make the most out of technology and reach out to your loved ones by phone, social media, or video calls to stay connected through difficult moments.
 Stress can be shared between loved ones who are also tackling similar challenges, and may make you feel more loved, supported, and in control.

 ...And not what you can’t.
 When you feel like you’re losing control, focus on the things you CAN control.
-Sure, you can’t control major world events, but you can control your reaction to them.
+Sure, you can’t control major life changes, but you can control your reaction to them.

 You CAN control your bedtime and getting enough sleep, as well as how often you exercise, and how you care for your body and health.
 In the words of one famous quote: “When you change the way you look at things, the things you look at change.”